 Dress for Success is an outstanding program that gives women in need professional clothing to wear for job interviews and if they obtain a job that requires professional attire they cannot afford.
 Dress for success is an international organization that is a great place to donate any professional clothing in good condition.
 Find your local Dress for Success here.

 Clothing Donation Box Warning

 Beware of clothing donation boxes that are popping up in many store parking lots and other areas.
 Though they are an easy way to get rid of clothing, some are for-profit or practice questionable business ethics.
 Some have been found to sell the clothing and only give a very small percentage to charity.
 Do your research and make sure you are comfortable with the organization before donating.
-That being said, when you are grieving I will be the first to give you a pass – sometimes convenience comes above all else.
-If you just need to get rid of those items and dumping them in the closest donation box is all you are up for, it is certainly a quick and easy way to get those items out of your home and it will keep them out of a landfill.
+That being said, when you are grieving, sometimes convenience comes above all else.
+If you just need to get rid of those items and dumping them in the closest donation box is all you are up for, it is certainly a quick and easy way to get those items out of your home and also out of a landfill.

 Donating Items: Books

 It is getting harder and harder to find places to donate books, but programs are definitely out there.
 Goodwill and Salvation Army (websites above in clothing section) both accept books to be sold in their stores, the proceeds of which support their programming.